astronomer/airflow-ai-sdk/docs/examples/index.md

 **Features demonstrated:**
 - Creating a custom Pydantic model for structured LLM output
 - PII masking in preprocessing
-- Using `result_type` parameter with a Pydantic model
+- Using `output_type` parameter with a Pydantic model
 - Task mapping with `expand()` to process multiple feedback items
 - Conditional execution with `AirflowSkipException`